 Secretary means a person appointed as, or to perform the duties of, secretary of the Company for the time being.

-Settlement Rules means the operating rules of the relevant CS Facility.
+Settlement Rules means the operating rules of the clearing and settlement facility for the financial market operated by ASX.

 Share means a share in the capital of the Company.